Colman1000/blog/content/articles/flutter-state-management-with-getx/index.md

 ### GetxController

 GetX provides a neat way to separate your business logic from your View or UI elements.
-You can completely remove StatefulWidget by using GetxController since it has `onInit` and `onClose` methods which serve same functions as the `initState` and `dispose` in a `StatefulWidget`.
+You can get around with not using StatefulWidgets by using GetxController since it has `onInit` and `onClose` methods which serve same functions as the `initState` and `dispose` in a `StatefulWidget`.

 When your controller is created in memory, the `onInit` method is called immediately, and the `onClose` method is called when it is removed from memory.

-There is another method, the `onReady` method, which is called after the widget has been rendered on the screen.
+There is another method, the `onReady` method, which is called soon after the widget has been rendered on the screen.

-Let's consider the Flutter Counter App implement with GetX;
+Let's consider the following GetX controller;

 ```dart
 class CounterController extends GetxController {